Jagilsdorf/mac-toolbar/README.md

   - Once installed, **simply copy the YouTube link, open the file, and it will begin downloading.**

 # Dependencies
+Paste each of these into Terminal to install.
 - [Homebrew](https://brew.sh)
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"